 Scotia Mortgage Protection is optional creditor insurance available exclusively for Scotia Mortgage account customers in Canada.
 During times of financial difficulty as a result of specific unexpected life events, it will help to maintain the home and lifestyle you’ve worked hard to build.

-Scotia Mortgage Protection offers you three coverage options – Life, Critical Illness and Disability.
+Scotia Mortgage Protection offers you four coverage options – Life, Critical Illness, Disability and Job Loss.

-In the case of Loss of Life or a specified Critical Illness, this coverage can pay off your outstanding mortgage balance or in the event of Disability, it can maintain your monthly mortgage payments.
+In the case of Loss of Life or a specified Critical Illness, this coverage can pay off your outstanding mortgage balance or in the event of Disability and Job Loss, it can maintain your monthly mortgage payments.

 Life coverage can help pay the outstanding mortgage account balance, up to $1 million for all insured mortgage accounts combined, if you pass away.